slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*

-> *'If you don’t know what you want, you end up with a lot you don’t.' -- Chuck Palahniuk*

 <!--
 > *'Everything tells me that I am about to make a wrong decision, but making mistakes is just part of life.
 What does the world want of me?
 Does it want me to take no risks, to go back to where I came from because I didn't have the courage to say "yes" to life?' --  Paulo Coelho*
 > *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- Roger Kipling*